tomasproanop/choropleth-map-fcc/README.md

 In the Data Visualization Certification, I learned to build charts, graphs and maps to present different types of data with the D3.js library.

-I'll also learned about JSON and how to work with data online using an API.
+I also learned about JSON and how to work with data online using an API.

 Screenshot: